apache/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

     * Multiple ``--ua-whitelist`` and ``--ua-blacklist`` can be used and the result will be defined by their order in the plugin configuration.
 * ``User-Agent`` regex capturing and replacement
     * ``--ua-capture=<capture_definition>`` (default: empty string) - if specified and not empty then strings are captured from the ``User-Agent`` header based on ``<capture_definition>`` (see below) and are added to the cache key.
-* If any ``User-Agent`` classigication and regex capturing and replacement plugin parameters are used together they are added to the cache key in the order shown in the diagram.
+* If any ``User-Agent`` classification and regex capturing and replacement plugin parameters are used together they are added to the cache key in the order shown in the diagram.

 "Headers" section
 ^^^^^^^^^^^^^^^^^